Skip to Main Content

 Where should you take your child if they have flu symptoms?

-Visit your child’s doctor or urgent care or call the 24-hour nurse advice line at 1-866-799-5321 (TTY 1-800-955-8770) for any health questions.
-Unless your child has a very high fever or trouble breathing, he or she should not need to go to the emergency room for the flu.
+Visit your child’s doctor or urgent care or call the 24/7 nurse advice line at 1-866-799-5321 (TTY 1-800-955-8770) with questions and to ask about medications that could help them feel better faster.
+Unless your child has a very high fever or trouble breathing, you should not need to go to the emergency room for the flu.